Short-Term Rental Ordinance

-Due to operational changes as a result of the COVID-19 pandemic, the City made changes to how residents can report a nuisance related to a short-term rental.
-Residents who wish to report a nuisance related to a short-term rental in their neighborhood may call the Short-term Rental Hotline at 310-456-2489 ext.
-308 or email STR@malibucity.org.
-Residents can leave a message or send an email including the rental address, the nature of the nuisance, and any other pertinent details.
+Residents may report nuisances related to short-term rentals in their neighborhood either by calling the STR Hotline at 310-456-2489, ext.
+308 or emailing STR@malibucity.org.
+Nuisance reports should include the rental address, the nature of the nuisance, and any other pertinent details.
 Code Enforcement staff will respond to the calls the next business day.
-Residents needing more immediate assistance, should call the Lost Hills Sheriff’s Station at 310-456-6652.
+If more immediate response is required, call the Malibu/Lost Hills Sheriff’s Station at 310-456-6652.
 As always, in an emergency, residents should call 911.

 Community Meetings & Public Input